 If you believe you are being sexually harassed at work, do not be afraid to report the incident.
 California law protects you against sexual harassment and from employer retaliation.
 You are also protected as a witness to another employee's harassment case.

 Please contact Kingsley and Kingsley if you have any questions about your employer's responsibilities to protect you against sexual harassment.
-Our attorneys are here to help you understand your rights.
+Our sexual harassment lawyers are here to help you understand your rights.
 Please feel free to call Eric Kingsley toll-free at 888-500-8469.
 Our local number is 818-990-8300 (Los Angeles Co.); additional contact information can be found here.